jpex-js/vue-inject/README.md

 ```
 By default this will create a brand new injector, but if you want to share registered services/factories between the two, pass `true` into the function.
 This will create a new injector that *inherits* the previous one.
 Any factories registered on the first injector will be available to the second, but not vice versa.

+#### strict
+If set to `false` then all dependencies will be made optional.
+If a component's dependency cannot be found, rather than throwing an error it will just be set to `undefined`.
+Not that this does not affect the `get` function.

 ### Lifecycle
 When registering a factory or service, it's possible to determine the lifecycle.
 *As of v0.4, the default lifecycle is set to `class`*.